Broward County Public Schools: Controversies

-Handling of Stoneman Douglas High School Shooting
+Handling of Marjory Stoneman Douglas High School Shooting

 On February 14, 2018, a former student opened fire at a Broward school, Marjory Stoneman Douglas High School in Parkland, Florida, murdering 17 people and injuring 17 others.

-Superintendent Robert Runcie and the School Board faced criticism for their handling of policies and the lack of guidance assisted to the shooter.
-In April 2018, student Kenneth Preston revealed an investigation into an $800 million bond for safety and building projects that the school board had not carried out efficiently.
+Superintendent Robert Runcie and the School Board faced criticism for their handling of policies and the lack of guidance assisted to the shooter while he was a student.
 Runcie and the Board faced particular criticism, including from some parents of students at Stoneman Douglas High School, for the creation of an alternative discipline program for students accused of nonviolent misdemeanors called "Promise", which the Parkland shooter had been referred to.

 In the lead up to the 2018 gubernatorial election, Republican candidate Ron DeSantis vowed to remove Runcie from his office, although he conceded that only the school board could do so.
 On February 13, 2019, now Florida Governor DeSantis announced that he had petitioned a statewide grand jury investigation.

 In May 2021, after the grand jury indicted him for perjury during their investigation, Runcie announced his intention to step down.
 Supporters of Runcie accused the grand jury investigation that led to his indictment of being politically motivated.

 School closures and mask mandates during the COVID-19 pandemic

 Amidst the COVID-19 pandemic, the school district switched almost entirely to online classes in March 2020 and gradually returned to in-person instruction starting in the fall of 2020.
 The exact timing of school re-openings led to tension between the school board and the state government.
-Throughout the 2020-2021 school year, the district required all students and staff to wear face masks as a preventative measure.
+Throughout the 2020–2021 school year, the district required all students and staff to wear face masks as a preventative measure.
 In the fall of 2021, growing public opposition to mask mandates led Governor Ron DeSantis to prohibit local school districts from requiring masks.
 The school board chose to defy the state government and continue requiring masks, along with several other school districts in the state.
 In response the Florida Board of Education voted to prevent the district from doing so and could replace elected board members.
 DeSantis withheld funding from school districts that required masks.
 The federal government stepped in to replace the money with federal funds, but after the state blocked that funding as well, the US Department of Education warned the state that it may have violated federal law.

 List of schools

-During the 2016–2017 academic school year, the District served 271,205 students.
-The district covers a total of 286 institutions: 138 elementary schools, 43 middle schools, 33 high schools, 16 adult/vocational schools, 16 centers, and 56 charter schools.
+During the 2023-2024 academic school year, the District served 251,106 students.
+The district covers a total of 326 institutions: 137 elementary schools, 35 middle schools, 32 high schools, 9 combination schools, 3 technical colleges, 23 centers, and 87 charter schools.